Sanctuary: Sanctuary as area around the altar

-In many Western traditions, altar rails and sometimes steps would demarcate the sanctuary or chancel from the rest of the building.
-In the Eastern Orthodox Church, Eastern Catholic Churches of Syro-Malabar Church, Byzantine rite and Coptic Orthodox Churches, the sanctuary is separated from the nave (where worshippers pray) by an iconostasis, literally a wall of icons, with three doors in it.
+In many Western Christian traditions, altar rails and sometimes steps would demarcate the chancel (sanctuary) from the rest of the building.
+In the Eastern Orthodox Church, Eastern Lutheran Churches, Eastern Catholic Churches of Syro-Malabar Church, Byzantine rite and Coptic Orthodox Churches, the sanctuary is separated from the nave (where worshippers pray) by an iconostasis, literally a wall of icons, with three doors in it.
 In other Oriental Orthodox traditions, a sanctuary curtain is used.

+In Methodist and Baptist churches, the term sanctuary denotes the entire worship space while the term chancel refers only to the area around the communion table.

 The terminology that applies the word sanctuary to the area around the altar does not apply to Christian churches alone: King Solomon's temple, built in about 950 BC, had a sanctuary ("Holy of Holies") where the Ark of the Covenant was, and the term applies to the corresponding part of any house of worship.
 In most modern synagogues, the main room for prayer is known as the sanctuary, to contrast it with smaller rooms dedicated to various other services and functions.
 In synagogues there is a raised bimah in the sanctuary, from which services are conducted, which is where the ark holding the Torah may reside; some synagogues, however, have a separate bimah and ark-platform.